Zoom

 Facilities and equipment

-• Make sure that the participants can also see some video about the presenters.
+• Make sure that the participants can also see a video about the presenters.

-• In small spaces and for capturing the voices of only a few persons, having a table microphone such as Jabra is enough.
+• In small spaces and to capture the voices of only a few persons, a table microphone like Jabra is adequate.

-• In larger events with numerous speakers in the same space, it is recommended to use a meeting space with fixed equipment.
+• For larger events with numerous speakers in the same space, a meeting space with fixed equipment is a better alternative.

-• For example, In the Unitube lecture recording rooms of the University of Helsinki, it is possible to plug the computer in the lecture room’s camera and microphone and to stream the image and audio through Zoom.
+• For example, in the University’s Unitube lecture recording rooms, it is possible to plug the computer in to the lecture room’s camera and microphone and to stream the image and audio through Zoom.

-• Many university meeting spaces are equipped with fixed meeting microphones and prisma cameras, for example.
+• Many University meeting spaces are equipped with fixed meeting microphones and prism cameras, for example.

-• The abovementioned equipment usually work by simply plugging in the device and selecting the right source of image and audio on Zoom.
+• Such equipment usually works by simply plugging in the device and selecting the appropriate source of image and audio in Zoom.

 Check the suitability of your hardware